 Lab coats are a key element of personal protective equipment in laboratories that not only protects the skin from exposure to hazardous materials, it protects clothing from becoming contaminated and keeps hazardous materials from exiting the lab with the individual.
-Periodically lab coats should be laundered to remove possible contaminants and maintain them in hygienic condition.
+Lab coats should be periodically laundered to remove possible contaminants and maintain them in hygienic condition.
 Home and public laundry facilities must not be used to clean lab coats.
 The lab coat management program provides a means to acquire properly fitting lab coats and the opportunity to launder lab coats as needed through an appropriate laundering service.

 How does the program work?